article by Greg Cutler for ArtsEarth

 The photo of the band in their van with the mountains in the distance says it all.

 Band of Lovers’ newest album speaks to the folk heroes of the sixties.
-Youth and vigor; loss and longing; holding on to youth and adventure forever are all themes explored in this courageous album.
+Youth and vigor, loss and longing, adventure – these are all themes explored in this courageous album.

 Back to Colorado is the song that sticks in my head the most.
-There are unexpected twists in the melody that seem right and continue to bounce around in my mind.
-Throughout the album, the two female voices are angelic and yet so different yet complimentary.
-Sabrina Beachdell and Liliana Urbain are sweet and soothing, but I feel that Dave Strumfeld’s unique vocal talents and emotions seem to etch more deeply in my mind.
+There are unexpected twists in the melody that continue to bounce around in my mind.
+Throughout the album, the two female voices (Sabina Beachdell and Liliana Urbain) are angelic; so different yet complimentary.
+While they are sweet and soothing, I feel that Dave Strumfeld’s unique vocal talents and emotions seem to leave a more lasting imprint.

 The album performs as a single entity (as an album should); each song blending seamlessly into the next.
-If you want to sit back, relax and enjoy the heartfelt song craftsmanship of a truly enjoyable acoustic, indie pop, folk band that plays tribute to all the other folk bands that have come before, prepare to let yourself drift down a stretch of open highway cutting through the heart of America and feel all the feelings these songs have to offer.
+If you want to sit back, relax and enjoy the heartfelt song craftsmanship of a truly enjoyable acoustic/indie pop/folk band that plays tribute to all the folk bands that have come before, prepare to let yourself drift down a stretch of open highway cutting through the heart of America and feel all the feelings these songs have to offer.